-5. Before going to the server, review the for information related to the issue or the component.
+5. Before going to the server, review the Oracle Server X9-2L Product Notes for information related to the issue or the component.

-The Product Notes contain up-to-date information about the server, including hardware-related issues.
+The Product Notes contain up-to-date information about the server, including hardwarerelated issues.
+To access the Product Notes, go to Oracle Server X9-2L Documentation.